bot2012/blossom/README.md

 # blossom
-Contains all coding assignments completed when doing the blossom programme.
+Contains all coding assignments completed when doing the blossom followship programme.
 This is mostly python codes